MrEnder0/Grid9/README.md

 ### High priority

+- Allow input from the user
 - Allow while nesting

 ### Low priority

-- Create local documentation
+- Add code blocks to the documentation.
-- Create install script for Linux
+- Create install script for Linux.
 - Clean up bad code and comment on more complex parts for readability.

 ## Syntax Example